jmoor3/homeassistant-components/README.md

 ## TODOs

 - Create a ```const.py``` file
-- Introduce asynchronous programming in this custom component
 - Add the programming capacity of the filter cycles
 - Add the time synchronization function
 - Bring more information to the user in case of connect/receive/send issues